Cruel Summer (TV series): Casting

 On November 13, 2019, Michael Landes, Brooklyn Sudano, Harley Quinn Smith, Chiara Aurelia, Mika Abdalla, Froy Gutierrez, Allius Barnes, Blake Lee, and Nathaniel Ashton were cast in series regular roles.
 By May 18, 2020, Olivia Holt had replaced Mika Abdalla.
 On October 30, 2020, Sarah Drew joined the cast in a recurring role.
 On March 11, 2021, Barrett Carnahan, Andrea Anders, Benjamin J. Cain, and Nicole Bilderback were cast in recurring roles.
 On April 21, 2022, Sadie Stanley, Eloise Payet, Griffin Gluck, KaDee Strickland, Lisa Yamada and Sean Blakemore joined the cast in starring roles while Paul Adelstein was cast in a recurring role for the second season.
 On April 27, 2022, Lexi Underwood joined the series, replacing Payet in a recasting.
 On May 6, 2022, Braeden De La Garza, Nile Bullock, and Jenna Lamb were cast in recurring capacities for the second season.

 Music

-Besides Wendy Melvoin and Lisa Coleman serving as the main composers, the series heavily relies on a 90's inspired soundtrack.
-The second episode notably makes use of the Cranberries song "Zombie".
+Besides Wendy Melvoin and Lisa Coleman serving as the main composers, the series heavily relies on a 1990s-inspired soundtrack.